RCJacH/RCJacH.github.io/content/post/review/scoop.md

 So I uninstalled Chocolatey.
 Hey, I'm not a corporate client they are targeting at.

-The other reason I uninstalled chocolatey is that while searching for the said solution, I came across a similar package manager called Scoop.
+The other reason I uninstalled chocolatey is that while searching for the said solution, I came across a similar package manager called [*Scoop*](http://scoop.sh/).

 It's free.\
 It doesn't display any popup.\